zhaoyul/aposd-vs-clean-code/README.md

 and I debated with myself about whether to keep it.
 I decided to keep it because I think it is a bit more precise than the name; it's also easier to read.
-You propose to eliminate the redundancy between the comment and the method name by dropping the comment; I would eliminate it by shortening the method name.
+You propose to eliminate the redundancy between the comment and the method name by dropping the comment; I would eliminate the redundancy by shortening the method name.

 By the way, you complained earlier about comments being less precise than